jsmodule/simple-string-template/README.md

 ## More

-1. If you want custom your format patter. you can like this:
+1. If you want custom your format pattern. you can like this:

 ```js
 import SimpleTemplate from 'simple-string-template';